What Are Retinoids, and Why Are They Used to Treat Acne?

 - Adapalene [0.1% is now also available over-the-counter]

-Which retinoid works best is still up for debate because researchers have still not tested all three of them head-to-head, but if we had to take an educated guess based on the available data, tazarotene would come out slightly on top.
+Which Works Best: Which retinoid works best is still up for debate because researchers have still not tested all three of them head-to-head, but if we had to take an educated guess based on the available data, tazarotene may come out ever-so-slightly on top.
 However, we do know that no topical retinoid will completely clear the skin on its own.
 They are therefore often combined with other medications, especially benzoyl peroxide.

 Topical retinoids are vitamin A derivatives that doctors can prescribe to treat mild-to-moderate acne.
 The Food and Drug Administration (FDA) has approved three topical retinoids for the treatment of chronic skin conditions, including acne.
 Those 3 are: